Where can I get home insurance coverage with a Pit Bull?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 While some home insurance policies automatically include pets, most of them do not.
-Furthermore, many home insurance policies, even the ones that include pets, exclude certain aggressive breeds of dog, such as a pit bull.
+Furthermore, many home insurance policies, even the ones that include pets, exclude certain aggressive-labeled breeds of dog, such as a pit bull.

 This is especially important because statistics show that more than half of all dog attacks happen on the dog owner’s property and that more than 75% of victims personally know the dog owner.
 Keep your dog safely enclosed in your backyard if you leave him unattended.
 Always keep your dog on a short leash when taking him for walks and do not let him approach strangers without permission.
+This is especially true for pit bull owners, because there are lots of people out there who associate them with aggressive behavior and consider them to be a dangerous breed, even if you own the world’s cuddliest snuggle-bug of a pup with no history of aggression.

 If you know your dog is on the aggressive side, consider walking him with a muzzle to prevent unexpected attacks.

+it may seem like a heartless thing to suggest, but muzzles can be used for the good of the dog.
+If you’re a pet owner, you know that they are curious and like to eat just about anything they can.
+Muzzles can prevent them from eating things they aren’t supposed to.
 Muzzles come in a variety of sizes to assure comfort for your dog and safety for others.
 Materials range from plastic and leather to wire and nylon.
 If you are unsure about proper use of a muzzle, your veterinarian can explain to you the appropriate one for your pet as well as train you on proper procedures for it.

 Compare Insurance Providers Rates to Save Up to 75%